Canberra NatureArt Lab

 NatureArt Lab offers a high quality educational art program for children, run by experienced science communicators and artists.
 NatureArt Puggles provides content to support younger children aged 5-8 years.
 Discover and learn about nature through observation, drawing, painting, nature journaling and craft.
 Get to know the birds, insects, marsupials, reptiles and the unique Australian plant communities featured in the Gardens.
 We aim to support enquiry-based learning, outdoor activities, skills for life and an emphasis on the art-science interface!
 All art materials are provided and healthy refreshments are included.
-Dates: 8 - 12 October 2018 Morning sessions 9.00am - 12.00noon Bookings are essential by 28 September (last minute bookings are not possible); only 15 places per session.
+Dates: 8 - 12 October 2018 Morning sessions 9.00am - 12.00noon Bookings must be received by 7 October (last minute bookings are not possible); only 15 places are offered per session.
 Cost - $46 - $70 per session depending on the number of days ($230 for 5 sessions; $200 for 4 sessions; $150 for 3 sessions; $120 for 2 sessions; $70 for 1 session).
 Please provide the name and age of your child, and confirm which days you are booking.
-Please also advise if there are any special requirements for your child.
+You will receive a confirmation of payment email with a link to a registration form.
+Please complete the details on the form including details of any special requirements for your child.
 Venue: Banks Building, Australian National Botanic Gardens

 Introduction to Multi Block Lino Prints - with Sophie Kristine

 Enjoy a creative short-course on multi-block lino prints with talented local artist Sophie Kristine!
 Learn the basics of lino printing processes, and create your own designs inspired by insects from our natural history collection.
 Learn how to create designs for printing, mark-making, inking and printing, options for application on paper and other materials.
-By the end of this two-day workshop you will have completed a small edition of multi-block lino prints with either a repeat or random pattern.
+By the end of this workshop you will have completed a small edition of multi-block lino prints with either a repeat or random pattern.
 Suitable for beginners and anyone interested in having fun with a new art skill!
 All printing materials are provided.
-Please bring your own 300gm paper suitable for printing (not too much texture).
+Please bring your own 300gsm paper suitable for printing (not too much texture).
 Refreshments will be available for morning and afternoon tea; bring your own lunch.
-Dates: Saturday 22 - Sunday 23 September Times: 9.30am - 4.30pm Venue: Workspace A, M16 Artspace, 21 Blaxland Crescent, Griffith
+Dates: Sunday 21 October Times: 9.30am - 3.30pm Venue: Workspace A, M16 Artspace, 21 Blaxland Crescent, Griffith